scriptrdotio/howto/acl/protect_data.md

 }
 ```
 - On the opposite, running the code in Example 2 returns what follows
-- You can see the effect or using runAs(): we only obtained document metadata, but not the temperature, humidity and timestamp fields
+- You can see the effect of using runAs(): we only obtained document metadata, but not the temperature, humidity and timestamp fields

 ```
  {